-The ride is created to represent a theme park called Krustyland, created by Bart Simpson's hero, the cantankerous TV-show-hosting clown from the series.
-They have really succeeded in creating that small-town carnival feel.
-You enter the ride through the open mouth in Krusty's giant head and animated carnival attractions entertain you through your wait in line.
+The ride is created to represent a visit to a theme park called Krustyland, named after Bart Simpson's hero, the cantankerous TV-show-hosting clown from the series.
+The entranceway recreates a small-town carnival feel.
+Riders enter the attraction through the open mouth in Krusty's giant head and animated cartoons and carnival attractions featuring Simpsons characters entertain folks in line.

-The structure of the ride is exactly the same as the old Back to the Future ride, with guests shepherded into numbered holding lines in groups up to 8 people per line in an area that continues the fun fair theme.
-You're then released into a staging room for further video instruction and finally shown into the actual ride.
-The old DeLoreans have been replaced with colorful ride cars decorated with another giant head of Krusty the Clown.
-The car holds four in front and four in back.
+Guests are shepherded into numbered holding lines in groups of up to eight people per line, in a waiting area that continues the fun fair theme.
+Riders are released into a staging room for further video instruction before boarding colorful roller coaster cars decorated with giant heads of Krusty the Clown for the (virtual) ride.

-Like the previous ride, the cars don't actually go anywhere; they just lift off the ground a bit and dip, swerve and jerk you through the calamitous carnival unspool on the dome screen in front of them, creating a thrilling immersive experience.
+The cars don't actually go anywhere; they just lift off the ground a bit and dip, swerve, and jerk riders as scenes from the calamitous carnival unspool on the dome screen in front of them, creating a thrilling immersive experience.

 The Story Behind the Simpson's Ride

-There are lots of warnings that people shouldn't ride with back, heart, motion sickness or fog and strobe effects issues.
-My motion sickness wristbands did pretty well, but I still had to close my eyes a couple times to keep my stomach in place.
+Do note, there are lots of warnings that people shouldn't ride with back, heart, motion sickness, or fog and strobe effects issues.